Nonlinear shallow-water waves with vertical odd viscosity: Nonlinear computations

 In Figure~\ref{fig:FNsoln2}$(a)$, we plot solitary wave branches for the Ostrovsky equation (dashed curves) and the nonlinear system~\eqref{eq:planewave1}--\eqref{eq:planewave3} (solid curves) with parameter values $\mu=0.2$, $\hat{f}=1$, and $\nu=1$.
 For the odd-viscous Serre equations, the minimum of the phase velocity is given by $c_m\approx 0.9927$ and the corresponding wavenumber is $k_m\approx 1.1046$.
 For the Ostrovsky system, these values are $c_m^{\text{o}}=0.9926$ and $k_m^{\text{o}}\approx 1.1067$.
 The dotted-dashed curves are the bifurcation curves for the NLS approximation~\eqref{eq:NLS} of the Serre system, with $k=k_m$.
 We note that the Ostrovsky solitary waves are not known in explicit form, but are recovered numerically using a pseudospectral solver akin to the one used to solve the strongly nonlinear system.
 There exists one branch of elevation solitary waves and one branch of depression solitary waves bifurcating from the minimum of the linear dispersion relation.
 The solutions corresponding to the points $(b)$--$(e)$ are shown in their respective panels.
 For small amplitudes, the solutions are solitary wavepackets, where the carrier wave has a wavenumber approximately equal to the value of $k$ at which the dispersion relation is a minimum.
 As the amplitude goes to zero, the solution approaches a periodic wave train with this wavenumber.
 In the small amplitude region, the NLS approximation accurately captures the wavepacket amplitude, as shown in panel $(b)$ of figure \ref{fig:FNsoln2}.
 Furthermore, the figure shows that the agreement between the Serre and Ostrovsky equations at small amplitudes is superb.
+For example, using the same measure of relative error as was used to compare the KdV equation and the Serre system, the solutions $(b)-(e)$ have the values $E_r=0.01$, $E_r=0.06$, $E_r=0.02$, and $E_r=0.03$ respectively.
 As one follows the elevation branch, two large depressions form, as seen in solution $(b)$.
 Along the elevation branch, the code fails to converge beyond the solution $(c)$.
 On the other hand, along the depression branch, the value of $A$ monotonically decreases, with a single large depression at $x=0$, as shown by the solutions $(e)$.
 Figure~\ref{fig:FNsoln4} shows the depression branch continued into strongly nonlinear regimes, where the deviation between the Ostrovsky and Serre equations increases.
 In particular, the Ostrovsky equation admits solitary waves with amplitudes larger than the depth of the channel, since this depth is not encoded in equation~\eqref{eq:OS}.
 Numerical solutions for the Serre system become difficult to compute for solutions past the cross shown in the figure.
-This is because the solutions begin to form a steep depression about $x=0$, followed by a slow decay to $h=1$ at $x\rightarrow \pm \infty$.
-This slow decay requires impractically large computational domains to resolve.
+The solutions begin to form a steep depression about $x=0$, followed by a slow decay to $h=1$ at $x\rightarrow \pm \infty$.
+This slow decay results in larger computation domains being required to satisfy the condition that the solution be invariant to domain size, yet the region of the solution with a steep depression requires a dense mesh.
+This combination of requiring both increasing the computational domain and decreasing meshpoint spacing for larger amplitude solutions creates a computational challenge that may better be approached with other numerical methods incorporating variable mesh spacing.
+The solution shown in figure 10$(b)$ requires a domain of size $L=160$, yet the main depression occurs within $x\in(-1.6,1.6)$.